 Stress relaxation is defined as the reduction in strain needed to maintain a constant stress.
-This physical phenomenon is a uliquely measured form of creep.
+This physical phenomenon is a uniquely measured form of creep.

-Figure 22: Stress relaxation after 1,000 hours in Halar® ECTFE specimens deformed by 2 % as function of temperature
+Figure 21: Stress relaxation after 1,000 hours in Halar® ECTFE specimens deformed by 2 % as function of temperature

-Tests on Pipe

-Long-Term Hoop Stress Using IPT Equipment
+Tests on Pipe - Long-term Hoop Stress Using IPT Equipment

 The long-term behavior of Halar® ECTFE pipes subjected to internal pressure has been studied lately using IPT test equipment (IPT Service GmbH, Germany).
 The IPT tests are generally conducted on medium diameter pipes (D = 32 mm or more), in a neutral environment (water).
-The pipes are maintained at test temperature with a forced hot air circulation.
+The pipes are maintained at test temperature with forced hot air circulation.
 A regulation device maintains the temperature and internal pressure constant.
 Any loss of water due to permeation is compensated automatically from a pressurized tank.
 Each test station, comprising several pipes under pressure, is equipped with a timer which is automatically cut out at each pipe failure.
-Figure 23 below shows the bursting hoop stress of Halar® 901 pipes vs. time in the IPT test equipment.
+Figure 22 below shows the bursting hoop stress of Halar® 901 pipes vs. time in the IPT test equipment.

-Usually the ductile-to-brittle transition in long-term pipe testing is associated to a change of slope in the Log (stress) vs. Log (time) plot ("knee").
-While in the figure no evident knee could be found out in the present burst pressure data.
+Usually, ductile-to-brittle transition in long-term pipe testing is associated with a change of slope in the Log (stress) vs. Log (time) plot ("knee").
+No evident knee could be found in the figure based on current burst pressure data.

-However, it is necessary to be extremely cautious to use these data and their regression out of the ductile failure area, as previous experience on other fluoropolymers has shown that the presence of a knee may depends on the experimental testing conditions.
+However, it is necessary to be extremely cautious when using this data and its regression out of the ductile failure area, as previous experience on other fluoropolymers has shown that the presence of a knee may depend on experimental testing conditions.

-Figure 23: Long-term hoop stress of Halar® 901 pipes using IPT test equipment (ISO 10931-2).
+Figure 22: Long-term hoop stress of Halar® 901 pipes using IPT test equipment (ISO 10931-2).